Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 IoT Central allows you to create an application dashboard to monitor the telemetry and take appropriate actions based on customized rules.
 To access all of your custom applications, you must be signed into the [Azure IoT Central Portal](https://apps.azureiotcentral.com) (it is recommended to bookmark this link for later use).

-1. Create a custom IoT Central application by starting with an existing [Microchip IoT Development Board Template](https://apps.azureiotcentral.com/build/new/e54c7769-30ed-4223-979f-2667013845fd) (if there is a problem with loading the template, refer to the [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) section to create your IoT Central application from scratch).
+1. Review the below recomendations for creating the IoT Central application using the [Azure IoT Central Builder](https://apps.azureiotcentral.com/build) and then create your IoT Central application by clicking [here](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central).

+    NOTE: **Only** perform the steps in the first 2 sections titled "Prerequisites" and "Create an application"; once the application is created, stop and return to this page (i.e. **DO NOT** do the section titled "Register a device" as that will be done in a future step).

     If you are not currently logged into your [Microsoft account](https://account.microsoft.com/account), you will be prompted to sign in with your credentials to proceed.
-If you do not have an existing Microsoft account, go ahead and create one now by clicking on the `Create one!` link

-2. Azure IoT Builder will guide you through the process of creating your application.
-Review and select the various settings for your IoT Central application (if needed, refer to [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) for additional guidance on selecting the settings for your application).
-Do not click the `Create` button just yet - only after reviewing and taking into consideration the following recommendations:

     - Choose a unique `Application name` which (will result in a unique `URL`) for accessing your application.
 Azure IoT Builder will populate a suggested unique `Application name` which can/should be leveraged, resulting in a unique `URL`.
 Take note of the unique/customizable portion of the `URL` (e.g. "custom-120683lb8ae") as it will be needed in a future step (suggest copy and pasting the exact text into a temporary doc file)

         <img src=".//media/image80a.png">